-The Eldorado National Forest released its Draft Environmental Impact Statement (DEIS) for Over-Snow Vehicle (OSV) management on June 22, 2018.
-Especially compared with what we saw in the Tahoe Draft OSV Plan, we are disappointed with the level of analysis performed by the forest and with the limited range of alternatives being considered.
-The forest has failed to seriously consider and analyze any significant further restrictions on OSV use and is actually proposing to open many popular and historic cross-country and backcountry ski zones to motorized use.
-Public comments are due August 6.
+Public comments closed August 6 on the Eldorado National Forest’s Draft Environmental Impact Statement (DEIS) for Over-Snow Vehicle (OSV) management on June 22, 2018.
+Especially compared with what we saw in the Tahoe Draft OSV Plan, we were disappointed with the level of analysis performed by the forest and with the limited range of alternatives being considered.
+The forest failed to seriously consider and analyze any significant further restrictions on OSV use and is actually proposing to open many popular and historic cross-country and backcountry ski zones to motorized use.

 NEPA Failure: We believe the Eldorado’s Draft Environmental Impact Statement (DEIS) for over-snow vehicle (OSV) designation fails in a number of ways to comply with NEPA and the 2015 OSV Rule.
 It does not consider a full range of alternatives (Alts 1, 2 and 4 are essentially the same); it fails to fully address the minimization criteria; it fails to treat the forest as closed to over-snow vehicles unless designated open (as required by law); and it designates open to OSVs areas that are larger than a ranger district.
 We hope that the Eldorado will go back to the drawing board, as the Lassen did, and significantly revise this draft before moving on.